stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > Token Minting Test - [11.51](https://youtu.be/wnVupMQtjp4?t=711) - **Troy, Dan Verowski**
 >
 >  Goal to get a contribution token minted and up and running in a two week timeframe. **The Ancient Kraken** and **Hud** are also interested in getting involved.
-If there is anyone else working in the Token Minting community should contact **Dan Verowski**.
+Anyone else working in the Token Minting community who is interested should contact **Dan Verowski**.

 > **Dan Verowski** will contact **The Ancient Kraken** and **Hud**.